cmmescher/pascha/README.md

 of Pascha for the current year, calculated and displayed using the Julian calendar.
 It has no required arguments or options.

-If the `-J` option is given then the date will be displayed using the Revised Julian calendar instead, but still calculated using the Julian calendar.
+If the `-J` option is given then the date will be displayed using the Gregorian calendar (which is the same as the Revised Julian until 28 February 2800) instead, but still calculated using the Julian calendar.
 With `-g` the date will be both calculated and displayed using the Gregorian calendar.
 The `-j` option has the default behavior, using the Julian calendar both for display and calculation.
 If more than one of these three options is given, then `-J` will have precedence, followed by `-j`, and lastly `-g`.

 By default, `pascha` will print out only the month and the day, if no year is specified.
 A year can be specified using `-y`.
 When specified the date of Pascha